Skip to main content

 </html>

-(You can of course drop the any of the .js/.css files other than angular.js if you don't require them - I use them in my projects usually)
+(You can drop any of the .js/.css files other than angular.js if you don’t need them.)

 This should result in the following:

-I'm sure you've noticed that this is fairly static, let's add some AngularJS magic to it.
+You’ll notice it’s entirely static.
+Let’s wire in some AngularJS.
 First, we need to declare our controller and scope.
-The controller that will be responsible to list all our contacts is cleverly called ListController.
-For demonstration purposes I'm going to manually create a JSON object with contact names and phone numbers first.
+The controller responsible for listing contacts is (cleverly) called ListController.
+For demonstration purposes I’ll manually create a JSON object with contact names and phone numbers first.

-I'm not going to go into the detail of how to declare the scope of our AngularJS application in this post, but feel free to have a look at their official documentation or my previous post about this topic.
+I won’t go into the details of declaring the scope of an AngularJS application here, but feel free to read the official documentation or my previous post on this topic.

 angular.module('contactmanager', []);